Coverage for Lib/asyncio/futures.py: 96%

 353

-354 The other Future may be a concurrent.futures.Future.
+354 The other Future must be a concurrent.futures.Future.

 355 """